 Explanation of Snoring Disorder Sleep Apnea

 Sleep apnea snoring is one of the first symptoms that people notice.
 Snoring is not always a sign of sleep apnea, however.
 Always check with your doctor if snoring is excessive or loud.
 If there are other signs and symptoms of sleep apnea, your doctor may test you.
-Snoring with sleep apnea results from relaxed tissues in the airway blocking air flow.
+Snoring with sleep apnea results from relaxed tissues in the airway blocking airflow.
 The vibration causes the snoring sound.

 Different Ways to Treat Sleep Apnea

 Treatment for sleep apnea depends on what is causing it.
 You need to be properly tested.
-You should visit your primary physician, as sleep clinic, and your dentist.
+You should visit your primary physician, a sleep clinic, and your dentist.
 Adults can consider losing weight, quitting smoking, and drinking less alcohol.
 Even changing your sleep position can help.
 These life changes are not meant to be a cure but can enhance your treatment.
 You may need to sleep with a machine that keeps your airways open (CPAP), surgery, or dental devices.